Building & Plumbing

 A temporary occupancy permit may be required for temporary structures (for example, tents or stages) or for buildings being adapted for occupation or activities that modify its original approval.

-Contact a building surveyor who will provide you with the appropriate certification.
-Lodge your application for a temporary occupancy permit.
+Contact a building surveyor who will provide you with the appropriate Temporary Occupancy Permit

 Warning: It is an offence for any person other than an appropriately accredited builder or an owner builder to manage or carry out the work of a builder.
 Building work carried out or managed by an owner builder may be subject of an audit by the Director of Building Control.

 As a result of the statewide water and sewerage reforms the assessment of building and plumbing applications process has changed.
-When lodging a building and/or plumbing application in a serviced area, you must have a Notice of Exemption or a Certificate of Certifiable Work from TasWater, or arrange for your designer to complete an Assessment of Certifiable Works Certificate (TasWater) – Building and Plumbing.
+When lodging a building and/or plumbing application in a serviced area, you must have a Certificate of Certifiable Work from TasWater, or arrange for your designer to complete an Assessment of Certifiable Works Certificate (TasWater) – Building and Plumbing.

 If a building or plumbing application requires a Certificate for Certifiable Work, then TasWater has to issue a Water and Sewerage Compliance Certificate before Council can issue a Certificate of Completion.

-In an un-serviced area, Special Plumbing Approval may be required.
+In an un-serviced area, Plumbing Permit Approval may be required.